Davisy/Laravel-API/README.md

 ## About Laravel API
-This A simple Laravel API to Create, Show, Update, and Delete Products information including API version.
+This is a simple Laravel API to Create, Show, Update, and Delete Products information including API version.

 ## Product
 Product information in clude